 We aim to operate safe workplaces that are injury-free, and to enhance the well-being of employees, contractors and communities.
-We maintain a safe workplace based on mutual respect, fairness and integrity, and are guided by our Health & Safety Policy and Occupational Hygiene Policy.
+We maintain a safe workplace based on mutual respect, fairness and integrity, and are guided by our Health & Safety Policy.

 Health & Safety Policy

 To put safety at the forefront, we must identify and manage health and safety hazards in our workplace.
 In order to help realize this goal, Glencore launched SafeWork to provide a common global foundation to build our culture of safety worldwide.
 At Sudbury INO, SafeWork has been adapted as SafeNickel, which supports our individual safety programs and protocols.

 We understand that the statistics that track our safety performance reflect the health and well-being of our people and that those impacted are not going home to their loved ones in the same condition as they left for work.
 That’s what drives us to carry on open safety conversations with colleagues in the pursuit of zero harm.
 We invite you to read Scott's words on what SafeNickel means to him.